chrtrap/sequence-game/README.md

 Acknowledgments
 ---------------

 This game is inspired by the classic board game Sequence.
-Special thanks to the creators of Sequence for their innovative design and to the Pygame and NumPy communities for their valuable tools.
+Special thanks to the creators of Sequence and to the Pygame and NumPy communities for their valuable tools.